wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Development
 The current plan for work featured is...
+1. CPU threads will should be moved to gradio page labelled `Hardware`, create new page in gradio interface for `Parameters`, this will have parameters for roleplay configuration currently plresent in `Configuration` page.
+2. new `Hardware` page should have display of `./data/hardware_details.txt`, in new non-editable text box above cpu threads % slider, installer will be required to create this during install.
-1. Create plan for re-implementation of CUDA with Unified Memory
+1. Create plan for re-implementation of CUDA with Unified Memory, investigate how unified memory is done.
 1. installer works apart from issues with earlier working features, now not detecing features of GPU correctly, re-investigating test scripts.
 3. GPU in py scripts needs conversion to new nvidia unified memory implementation, cuda cores on system memory.
 1. Optimize for Less Overall Characters, more advanced programming.